Related

 Your Parent's Dementia Diagnosis Just Changed.
 Here Is What the New Drugs Actually Do.

 The call usually comes on an ordinary Tuesday.
-Your mother's neurologist has results.
-There's a new class of drug, the doctor says, and your parent might qualify.
-You hang up and Google the name, and within twenty minutes you're drowning in press releases that read like miracles and Reddit threads that read like warnings.
+A parent's neurologist has results.
+There's a new class of drug, the doctor says, and the patient might qualify.
+Twenty minutes of searching later, the screen is full of press releases that read like miracles and forum threads that read like warnings.

-This article is the conversation you need before your next appointment.
+This article is the conversation worth having before the next appointment.

 What These Drugs Are

 These drugs don't cure the disease.
 The damage already done stays done.
-What they do, based on Phase 3 clinical trial data, is slow the rate of cognitive decline by roughly 27% (lecanemab) to 35% (donanemab) over 18 months compared to placebo.
-In practical terms?
-A patient on donanemab might retain the ability to manage their own medications or remember a grandchild's name for several months longer than they would without treatment.
+What they do, based on Phase 3 clinical trial data, is slow the rate of cognitive decline by roughly 27% (lecanemab) to 35% (donanemab) over 18 months compared to placebo.1 In practical terms, a patient on donanemab might retain the ability to manage their own medications or remember a grandchild's name for several months longer than they would without treatment.

 Several months.
 That's the scale we're talking about.
 Borrowed time, measured in seasons.

-Whether that time is worth the cost and the logistical weight depends entirely on your family's specific situation.
-Here's what you need to weigh.
+Whether that time is worth the cost and the logistical weight depends entirely on a family's specific situation.
+Here's what to weigh.

 The Cost

 Lecanemab costs approximately $26,500 per year.
-Donanemab runs about $32,000 per year, though Eli Lilly has indicated that treatment courses may be shorter (patients who clear their amyloid can stop).
-Medicare Part B covers both drugs, but copays can still reach $6,600 annually for patients without supplemental coverage.
-If your parent has a Medigap plan or Medicare Advantage, out-of-pocket costs vary widely.
+Donanemab runs about $32,000 per year, though Eli Lilly has indicated that treatment courses may be shorter, since patients who clear their amyloid can stop.
+Medicare Part B covers both drugs, but copays can still reach $6,600 annually for patients without supplemental coverage.5 For a parent with a Medigap plan or Medicare Advantage, out-of-pocket costs vary widely.
 Call the plan before the prescription.

 The Logistics